-To book a place please enquire using the contact form.
+To book a place please enquire using the contact form or book through Craft Courses.
+The cost is £75 per person with all materials supplied.
 The day runs from 10.00am to 4.00pm and you don't need any previous experience.
 The workshop will introduce which base to use, how to cut glass and ceramic tiles, using adhesives and grouting to complete either a coaster, trivet or a heart decoration.
 It all takes place in my studio in the heart of historic Shrewsbury in Shropshire and with only small groups you will receive all the guidance you need!

 This is a photo of some of my talented workshop mosaic makers.
 It has also been truly great to have received a Gold Certificate from Craft Courses, for achieving excellent reviews.
 Thank you to all the lovely folk who take time to submit reviews!

 "Just wanted to say thank you so much for yesterday.
 Honestly it's the first time in weeks that I've felt completely happy and absorbed, instead of worried and anxious.
 Loved everything about the whole event.
 You really are amazing, your style and creativity are genuinely inspirational.
 And I'm totally in love with my piece.
 Thank you so much for your time."

 "I wanted to thank you for a very enjoyable mosaic workshop.
 It was lovely to meet you and have such a wonderful experience.
 I came away feeling I had achieved much more than I expected and I was extremely pleased with the mosaic piece I created.
 Thank you once again."